2024

 BrightPlan

-More than a quarter of Bread Financial’s associates were saving nothing for their retirement, and they were stressed about their finances.
-In a survey, half of the company’s associates had said they felt “very” or “extremely” stressed on a typical day, money being the top reason.
-With the help of T. Rowe Price, the plan’s recordkeeper since last September, and BrightPlan, Bread Financial’s financial wellness partner since 2021, the sponsor made sweeping changes.
+Over a quarter of Bread Financial’s associates were saving nothing for their retirement, and they were stressed about their finances.
+In a survey, half of the associates had said they felt “very” or “extremely” stressed on a typical day, money being the top reason.

-For another important step, Bread Financial adjusted its match, which was previously dollar for dollar up to 5%.
-A year ago January, the company moved to a $0.50 match for every $1 employees contributed, up to 6%, and added a 3% nonelective employer contribution.
+For another important change, Bread Financial adjusted its match, previously 100% of up to 5% deferred.
+A year ago January, the company moved to a 50% match of up to 6% and added a 3% nonelective employer contribution.

 Further, the company removed the six-month eligibility waiting period and began covering the plan’s recordkeeping fees.
 It already offered a self-directed brokerage account option.